Home Linux Tips & TricksHow To Enable Activate Linux Watermark Notification In Linux Desktop

 Don't be alarmed!
 It is harmless.
 To get rid of this notification, go back to the terminal and kill the activate-linux command by pressing CTRL+C.

-I tested this on Ubuntu 22.04 GNOME edition.
+I tested this on Ubuntu 25.10 and 22.04 GNOME editions.
 It works out of the box in Wayland.

 Activate Linux is a one of the fun project ever I have come across in a while.
 I guess it is going to make every Windows switcher feel so much more comfortable!!